tbensky/PhysicsLabs/README.md

 ### Notes on taking data

-To take data, you will swap the eyepiece for the line-camera.
+* To take data, swap the eyepiece for the line-camera.

-Be sure to tell the software that the imaging lens has a focal length of 150 mm.
+* Be sure to tell the software that the imaging lens has a focal length of 150 mm.

-Directly from the camera and software, you can find the B=0 angle of a given maxima.
+* Directly from the camera and software, you can find the B=0 angle of a given maxima.
 Call this a1.
 At some non-zero B, you can also find the angle at which a split maxima resides due to the Zeeman effect.
 Call this a2.
+This can be on either the low or high side of a1.

-Make a sketch of the outgoing beam from the Fabry-Perot.
+* Make a sketch of the outgoing beam from the Fabry-Perot.
 Compute B1 and B2 using Snell's law at the camera side of the Fabry-Perot, from your a1 and a2.
 The index of refraction of the Fabry-Perot's glass is 1.46.
 Fabry-Perot theory from optics says a given λ will show a maxima at λ=2nt/mcosB, where t is the thickness of the Fabry-Perot, m is the order of the maxima, and n=1.46.

-Write this equation down for both λ1,B1 and λ2,B2.
+* Write this equation down for both λ1,B1 and λ2,B2.
 Solve these simultaneously, and eliminate all variables except, B1, λ2, B2.
 Recognize that λ1 is just the wavelength of the lamp (since B was zero for it).
 Rearrange things to find Δλ/λ.
 Next, you know that E=hc/λ.
 Find an expression for ΔE by differentiating this E=... equation WRT λ and replacing the d's with Δ's.

-Combine your equations from the last two steps to find a single equation for
+* Combine your equations from the last two steps to find a single equation for
 ΔE that involves only h, c, λ and, Δλ.
 This is your Zeeman energy shift equation.

-Confirm it works using this test data: a1=0.74 degrees and a2==0.788 degree should give an energy splitting of 10.1 μeV.
+* Confirm it works using this test data: a1=0.74 degrees and a2==0.788 degree should give an energy splitting of 10.1 μeV.

 ### Taking data